-It continues to be our experience as a Commission that the judges of the State of Kansas seek to comply with the Code and are cooperative when called upon by the Commission to respond to a complaint.
-We can all take pride in our judicial system and the high ethical standards which have become its tradition.
+In fact, the judges of the State of Kansas do a most impressive job of complying with the Code and are very cooperative when called upon by the Commission to respond to a complaint.
+The State of Kansas has an outstanding judicial system and our judiciary routinely meets the high ethical standards required.
+The members of the Judicial Qualifications Commission are proud to have a part in the maintenance of this exceptional judicial system.

-Mikel L. Stout, Chair

-Kansas Commission on
+Mikel L. Stout, Chair Kansas Commission on